 The victim's brother, who is unaware of the reason behind her sister's decision, said a recent order by the Madras High Court dashed all her hopes of getting justice.

 A Tamil Nadu youth, who is accused of raping a woman when she was a minor and fathering a child seven years ago, has been acquitted of all charges after the victim told a Cuddalore court that she has married him, reports said.

-The now 22-year-old victim, who had earlier resisted a Madras High Court order to marry the man, returned to him in December last year after another High Court judge sent her case back to a lower court and set aside the alleged rapist's conviction.
+The now 22-year-old victim, who had earlier resisted a Madras High Court order to marry the man, returned to him in December last year after a High Court judge sent her case back to a lower court and set aside the alleged rapist's conviction.